rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* README.md summarizing the results
-* video.mp4 recording car's running for one lap in autonomous mode
+* run_1.mp4 recording car's running for one lap in autonomous mode on track one

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing